The Importance of Eye-Hand-Body Coordination in Basketball

 In sports vision training, Dr. Ingryd Lorenzana will devise a customized regimen of exercises relating directly to the visual skills mentioned above.
 At home, you’ll practice these skills.

 How long will your sports vision training last?
 From several weeks to several months.
 The techniques will accustom your brain to quickly respond to sports situations.
-Through repeated practice, you’ll develop visual memory for better eye-hand-body coordination during your team’s games and scrimmages.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Through repeated practice, you’ll develop visual memory for better eye-hand-body coordination during your team’s games and scrimmages.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.